| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 amplification by an interplay of longer-term feedbacks, like reduced

 carbon storage (example1, 2, and 3), and the release of more greenhouse gas from warming oceans, forests, peatlands, and tundras.
-Higher wildfire incidence and increased CO2 and methane emission from thawing permafrost
+Greater wildfire incidence and increased CO2 and methane emission from thawing permafrost

 (See sidebar) are examples.
 How fast carbon cycle effects will be is

-uncertain, but even the substantial mid-range climate projections have
+their lasting influence, and even the substantial mid-range climate

 Warming may not seem like an urgent problem